mohit-bhandari45/Accredian-frontend-task/README.md

 cd Accredian-frontend-task
 ```

-### **Frontend and Backend run**

-Navigate to the front, install all the packeages by npm i and run server by running the commands.
+Install all the packeages by npm i and run server by running the commands.

 ```
-cd Frontend
 npm i
 npm run dev
 ```